 Cameron Moll's Good Designers Redesign, Great Designers Realign post has urged me to improve a design rather than throw it out.
 The more I practise this idea with my own sites, the more I'm convinced that re-alignment is not just the path to correcting things but also the path to self-improvement as a designer.
 This article is about taking the idea of design re-alignment and applying it internally.
 Reflecting on and improving my past work over the last couple of years has resulted in a deep satisfaction that's reinvigorated my approach to new work, and I wish you could feel this way too.

 As a side note, I run a Discord group called Design Critique—please feel free to join and get free advice.

 I Debug My Personal Sites

 If you're looking to improve your design skills, I recommend starting with your own website.
-Designing for clients can certainly help you improve but it will never lead to significant development because you're restricted by the client's vision of what a website should be.
+Designing for clients can undoubtedly help you improve, but it will never lead to significant development because you're restricted by the client's vision of what a website should be.
 I've lost count of how many times a client has referenced a boring site like BBC News as an “inspiration”.
-The truth is, clients have no idea what's possible.
+The truth is clients have no idea what's possible.
 Exploring without someone figuratively standing over your shoulder is both liberating and allows you to find your own style.

 I became a better designer when I stopped hitting the reset button; I stopped redesigning my site.
 Instead, I started critiquing it; I dug into what was actually wrong with it.
 I threw my ego out and asked around, and when I saw Jack McDade offering 5-minute video critiques, I asked him to lay into my site too.